 From her own portfolio, Wettergren submitted several pieces.
 One of her submissions was for the Pathways Forward campaign kickoff.
 Knowing she would be designing materials that would have such a lasting impact, Wettergren admitted the process was a little intimidating.

 “But it was nice being able to work with the University Foundation staff,” Wettergren said.
 “We knew for the kickoff we would need to create a celebratory feel with a refined balance.”

 The Jurying Process

-After reviewing the exhibition planning, Dr. Beck suggested some faculty that might be willing to jury the show.
-Wettergren reached out to the SOAD faculty to explain the event and coordinate a time for judging.
+After reviewing the exhibition planning, Beck suggested SOAD faculty to jury the show.
+Wettergren reached out to the faculty to explain the event and coordinate a time for judging.

 “Most of them were enthusiastic about it and kindly volunteered their time,” Wettergren said.

 Arranging a venue for the show was the next challenge.
 Eventually, Wettergren chose the Raw Deal, a coffee house in downtown Menomonie.
 A relaxed reception was held with campus and community members invited to enjoy the works and talk with the student designers.
 A two-dimensional display and video table for digital entries encouraged an in-depth look into their work.